29 Things Most of Us Don’t Do at the Grocery Store That Could Save Us $100 or More

 Here’s what to do:

 - Download the Fetch Rewards app.
-(Pst: Enter the code PENNY to earn 2,000 free points!)
+(Pst: Enter the code PENNY and scan your first receipt to earn 2,000 free points!)

 - Create an account with your email address or through Facebook.